 Why is vinyl back with such a fervor?
-Perhaps in an age where music has been broken down to bytes of data, vinyl offers a lost, tangible experience.
+Perhaps in an age where music has been broken down to bytes of data, vinyl offers a long-lost, tangible experience.
 To hold a record with your fingertips and place it on the spindle of a record player, to hear the tonearm drop and the needle settle into the groove, is a ritual.
-Forget the debate about whether vinyl sounds better than digital for a moment: the simple pleasures of flipping through a record collection and placing the needle gently into position cannot be replaced for the sake of convenience.
+Forget the debate about whether vinyl sounds better than digital for a moment: for many people, the simple pleasures of flipping through a record collection and placing the needle gently into position cannot be replaced for the sake of convenience.

 Get a machine to do it for you